10 In-demand Remote Healthcare Jobs in 2022

 • Prepare and dispense medications according to prescriptions.

-• Provide safety and care tips to patients in regards to consumption of the prescribed medicines.
+• Provide safety and care tips to patients in regard to consumption of the prescribed medicines.

 • Explain side effects or contraindications, if any.